 Please note that these prices are just estimation ONLY.
 They can fluctuate upon market events and vary from district to district.

-Information on renting a house in Hanoi can be fairly easy to find but which information is reliable and where to look for it to avoid scam or fake information are matters of concern.
+Information on renting a house in Hanoi can be fairly easy to find but which information is reliable and where to look for it to avoid scams or fake information are matters of concern.
 Here are some suggestions for you:

 Among numerous websites on house renting, Alpha Housing is one of the best websites of this kind that you can easily find online.
 Alphahousing.vn is developed to provide services for all housing requirements (residential leasing, commercial leasing or industrial leasing).
 At Alpha Housing, you will be provided with the most updating database of house rentals in most districts in Hanoi from cheap to high rates to serve your requirements.